Early Life

 Philanthropy

-Moshkovich is known for his philanthropic activities, which include funding a school for gifted children in Kommunarka (New Moscow).
-The project cost is estimated at $250 million.
-He is also a donor and member of the Board of Trustees of the National Research University – Higher School of Economics in Moscow and Belgorod State Research University, as well as the Jewish Museum and Tolerance Center in Moscow.
+Moshkovich is involved in philanthropic activities, including funding a school for gifted children in Kommunarka (New Moscow).
+He is a donor and member of the Board of Trustees of the National Research University – Higher School of Economics in Moscow and the Jewish Museum and Tolerance Center in Moscow.